If you’d like to support Scargill House in our work, one of the best ways is to become a Friend or a Companion.

 What are ‘friends’ of Scargill?

 Friends are like the ‘Partners’ of the old Scargill, and have a deep love for the place.
-They may want to pray for the community and the life of the Scargill Movement; they may want to volunteer, join a working party, and/or give financially to our work.
+They may want to pray for the community and the life of the Scargill Movement; they may want to become Working Friends, join a working party, and/or give financially to our work.

 What are ‘companions’ of Scargill?